Serialcomms/Raspberry-Pico-SDK-USB/README.md

 #### Proof-of-Concept development to help understand USB device stack operation in a Pico SDK/Hardware context.

-The primary goal here is to understand the viability of developing a USB Device stack for the Raspberry Pico board by using native C SDK functions only.
+The primary goal here is to understand the viability of developing an independent USB Device stack for the Raspberry Pico board by using native C SDK functions only.

 Extensive debug/log reporting via UART0 has been provided in lieu of an external hardware USB protocol analyser.